 Stacy continues to serve her community as president of the El Dorado Park Estates Neighborhood Association from 2010-2013.
 She partnered with “We Love Long Beach” to share best practices with neighborhood associations across the city.

-In her free time, Stacy enjoys being with her family, dining out with friends at local Long Beach eateries, and exercising with her Rottweiler “Charlie”.
+In her free time, Stacy enjoys being with her family, dining out with friends at local Long Beach eateries, and exercising in El Dorado Park with her husband Scott and Rottweilers Athena and Shadow.
 Stacy also serves as a reserve deputy sheriff for the County of Los Angeles.